Fire Emblem: Radiant Dawn: Plot

 Word of Pelleas' ascension reaches Crimea, and Queen Elincia's recognition of Pelleas as Daein's rightful ruler outrages the Crimean nobility.
 Fear that Crimea's hated enemy is rebuilding creates discontent throughout all levels of Crimean society.
 A Crimean noble named Ludveck takes advantage of the tension to organize a rebellion in order to claim Crimea for himself.
 Alerted to Ludveck's plan, the Crimean Royal Knights attack and capture Ludveck's castle.
-However, this is a diversion, and Ludveck's troops lay siege Elincia's castle, but they are repelled and Ludveck is captured.
+However, this is a diversion, and Ludveck's troops attack Elincia at Fort Alpea, but they are repelled and Ludveck is captured.
 He attempts to force Elincia to release him by holding her friend Lucia hostage, but she is rescued by Ike and the Greil Mercenaries.
 Before Ike leaves, Elincia reveals the Black Knight's return in Daein.

-When Ike returns to his headquarters, he is hired by the Laguz Alliance, consisting of the hawk nation of Pheonicis, the raven nation of Kilvas, and the beast nation of Gallia.
+When Ike returns to his headquarters, he is hired by the Laguz Alliance, consisting of the hawk nation of Phoenicis, the raven nation of Kilvas, and the beast nation of Gallia.
 Their representative, Ranulf, explains that Rafiel has revealed that the Begnion senate was responsible for assassinating the previous apostle of Begnion and framing the heron clans for it, resulting in their near annihilation.
 This has led to the Laguz Alliance declaring war on Begnion.
 Ike leads the Alliance into battle against the Begnion forces, commanded by the veteran general Zelgius.
 The situation quickly escalates, threatening to become a world war that will awaken the god of chaos Yune who will supposedly destroy the world.
 Begnion coerces Daein into joining the war on their side with the blood pact and uses another blood pact to force Kilvas to betray the Laguz Alliance.
 Pelleas asks Micaiah to kill him to free Daein from the blood pact, but even if she does, it simply results in the blood pact transferring to her.
 Nailah and Prince Kurthnaga of the dragon nation of Goldoa learn of Daein's plight and also side with them.
 Meanwhile, Begnion begins raiding Crimean villages for supplies, drawing Crimea into the conflict on the Laguz Alliance's side, and Empress Sanaki escapes the senate's clutches and joins the Alliance along with the faction of Begnion soldiers loyal to her.
 A massive battle ensues, and the chaos begins to awaken Yune; Micaiah is forced to prematurely awaken her with the galdr of release.
 Yune's awakening also awakens the goddess of order Ashera.